ghost202020/meow/docs/AI_Pivot.md

 Optional encryption for sensitive metadata

 The key insight is that AI models need different information than human viewers - your format can optimize for machine perception while maintaining human compatibility through the embedded fallback approach.
-Would you like me to elaborate on any of these aspects or help you design the specific technical specifications?